Back

 When you look closely, you find that a thought is none of those things.

 It is not solid - it can’t be held.
+We can’t put it on the table.

 So what is it?